 The titlesWhile it is unclear what the title in the original PRI feed is, it is clearly about AAP, since the altered titles in the various news websites all talk of AAP’s criminal and billionaire candidates.
 Yet the article is not solely about AAP, but is a comparison of all Madhya Pradesh second phase candidates.

-40% of candidates and four out of ten candidates is the exact same proportion.
+Presents AAP as the party with the most criminal candidates through “creative writing”.40% of candidates and four out of ten candidates is the exact same proportion.
 Yet the article is about AAP’s “40% candidates” – out of 10, while for Congress and BSP it is four out of ten.
 And for BJP, it is *just* three out of ten, which is a massive difference of…. one candidate.

-All candidates with criminal cases against them except BJP are referred to as having a criminal record, while BJP candidates merely have cases filed.
+Criminal record or criminal case?All candidates with criminal cases against them except BJP are referred to as having a criminal record, while BJP candidates merely have cases filed.
 Who would think these are different rows of the same table being spopken about?
 Human perception is such that a record implies a confirmed criminal history, while a case is “not yet proved”.

-This is the source of the data reported in this article on the ADRIndia website.
+Selective reporting and lack of handy source to verify.This is the source of the data reported in this article on the ADRIndia website.
 The data used in these tables is on page 8 out of 34 pages.